 “Nothing happens until the pain of remaining the same outweighs the pain of change.”

-I finally hit rock bottom when I couldn’t go a day without bingeing or purging.
+I finally hit rock bottom when I couldn’t go a day without bingeing and purging.
 My obsession with food and my body had completely taken over my life.

-I’m no longer controlled by food and weight.
-Eating pizza or dessert doesn’t spiral me out of control, followed by days of restriction and self-loathing.
-Because food is just food now.
+Eating dessert no longer spirals me out of control, followed by days of restriction and self-loathing.

 Change didn’t happen overnight